harshhhdev/guestbook/README.md

 Now, go to [CockroachDB], and create a new cluster.
 Create a user, and hit "connect", navigate over to connection string follow the instructions.

 Next, run `yarn generate && yarn migrate:dev` to pull your schema from your `prisma/schema.prisma` file into [CockroachDB].

-For a more in-depth explaination, be sure to checkout the [video](https://www.youtube.com/channel/UC6ix6gYRC62pM0sMRYKPKUQ).

 ## Starting server